sierrajulietromeo/CSP1-manchester-foods/STUDENT_GUIDE.md

 ### ⚠️ Important
 - This application is **ONLY for educational use** in controlled environments
-- Never use these techniques on real systems without authorization
+- Never use these techniques on real systems without authorisation
 - Document all findings professionally as you would in a real penetration test

 ---